Azure/aztk/docker-image/README.md

 NOTE: Most version of Python will work.
 However, when selecting your Python version, please make sure that the it is compatible with your selected version of Spark.
 Today, it is also a requirement that your selected verion of Python can run Jupyter Notebook.

 ### Required Environment Variables
-When layering your own Docker image, make sure your image does not intefere with the environment variables set in this Dockerfile, otherwise Azure Thunderbolt may not work.
+When layering your own Docker image, make sure your image does not intefere with the environment variables set in this Dockerfile, otherwise it may not work.

 If you want to use your own version of Spark, please make sure that the following environment variables are set.